alanhaugen/Tabletop-Simulator/README.md

 > Open Tabletop Simulator.
 Press Create -> Singleplayer -> Save & Load -> Dwarves - Gem Chase -> Load

-> To write scripts, select System in the chat and type ui_panel_main on, then go to Modding (top of the window) -> Scripting
+> To write scripts, select System in the chat and type **ui_panel_main on**, then go to Modding (top of the window) -> Scripting

 ## Help

 Please refer to the following document if you get stuck: https://kb.tabletopsimulator.com/custom-content/importing-mods/

+To run custom commands (such as **ui_panel_main on**) see this document: https://api.tabletopsimulator.com/systemconsole/

-You can also contact group members, don't be afraid to ask and communicate
+You can also contact group members, don't be afraid to ask and communicate.

 ## Scripting Resources